wrasdf/iEat/README.md

 "joined" --> means current user joined this group or not

-## Get all dishes in current restaurant, which releated to current group
+## Get all dishes in current restaurant, which related to current group
 + ajax type -> get
 + url : api/v1/groups/:id/dishes
 + return json: